mostafavilabuw/SAGEnet/script/eval_model/README.md

 To instead evaluate on reference sequence, add `--eval_on_ref_seq True`

 ## run_eval_model.sh
 - Run `eval_model.py` to evaluate p-SAGE-net model with specified set of hyperparameters.
-Call by scripts in `evaluation_sh_scripts`.
+Called by scripts in `evaluation_sh_scripts`.